bramsmulders/bramsmulders.com/_source/index.md

 title: Home
 excerpt: My name is Bram Smulders and I am a UX-developer, front-end architect & writer from Tilburg, The Netherlands
 ---
-my name is Bram Smulders and I am a UX-developer, front-end architect & writer from Tilburg, The Netherlands.
-With the greatest pleasure I put tons of my time and energy into my work.
-Currently I am employed as lead Front-End developer for [Colours](http://colours.nl), a top 10 fullservice agency in Den Bosch.
+my name is Bram Smulders and I am a front-end developer from Tilburg, The Netherlands.
+I specialise in scalable code for large apps and websites with a strong focus on accessibility, progressive enhancement and powerful, speedy development.

-I specialise in coding scalable CSS and Javascript for large apps and websites, with a strong focus on performance, OOCSS and powerful and speedy development.
-As a member of the [Fronteers labor union](http://www.fronteers.nl) I am always on top of the rapid changes within the internet world.

 Want to know more?
 You are lucky; I share a lot of my thoughts & my daily lunch on [twitter](http://twitter.com/bramsmulders).
+Alternatively you can read more [about my background & experience](/about) or take a look at [my articles](#section:articles)<small> (I need to write more 🤔)</small>.